 Your current system may also be difficult to manage.
 For example, channel members may not sell at your suggested price; they don’t follow up on leads you deliver; they don’t service the product very well and you’re taking calls from angry customers.

-Sign up for Marketing MO account (free) for step-by-step guidance while evaluating your distribution channels.
-Need more 1-on-1 help?
-Connect with our outsourced VP of Marketing team to tell us about your project.
+Sign up for a Marketing MO account (free) for step-by-step guidance while evaluating your distribution channels.
+Need 1-on-1 help?
+Read more about our services.

 You can evaluate a new distribution channel or improve your channel marketing / management at any time.
 It’s especially important to think about distribution when you’re going after a new customer segment, releasing a new product, or looking for ways to aggressively grow your business.